 Scenario 1: You managed to drag yourself out of bed and hit the gym before work.
-You had a great workout, you feel revitalised, and all that remains is some stretching to end things off.
-But stretching is forgotten the moment you look at the time and realised that you need to hurry to work.
+You had a great workout, you feel revitalised, and all that rematheins is some stretching to end things off.
+But stretching is forgotten the moment you look at the time and realised that you need to hurry to work, the problem is that according to podiatric sports medicine specialists, stretching is a MUST.

 Scenario 2: You’ve been sitting at your desk all day, staring at your computer screen.
 Your body is starting to ache slightly from having barely moved and doing nothing but typing and clicking away.
 You could use a bit of a stretch but glancing at your never-ending to-do list, your anxiety gets the better of you and you decide to stay put until you cross a few more items off that list.